-Please Note: Mobility-Advisor.com is not able to provide or accept wheelchair donations.
-However, below is a list of organizations that give and/or accept donated mobility equipment for people in need.
+Please note that Mobility-Advisor.com is not able to provide or accept wheelchair donations.

 Alternatives in Motion